New mechanism and exact theory of superconductivity from strong repulsive interaction: Materials and Methods

 At low doping, the $f$-wave superconducting state has a full pairing gap and its $T_c$ obtained from lattice model calculation agrees well with our previous result based on continuum theory.
 Interestingly, at higher doping concentration $\delta> \delta_c \approx 1/4$, the gap vanishes at 6 nodes on the Fermi surface along $\Gamma M$ direction, where the $f$-wave gap function vanishes.
 This change in gap structure is due to the change of Fermi surface topology across the van Hove singularity, where the two pockets around $\pm K$ merge into a single Fermi surface enclosing the $\Gamma$ point (see Fig.~\ref{fig:CriticalTemperature}).

 The above conclusions are confirmed by our ED study, which shows clear evidence of nodal superconductivity at $\frac{1}{4}<\delta\leq \frac{1}{3}$.
 We also find that the superconducting state is remarkably robust against longer range bare repulsion.
-These numerical results can respectively be found in App.~\ref{app:NodeSCFromED} and~\ref{app:LongerRangeInteraction}.
-Finally, the ground state at sufficiently large $V/\Delta$ is found to be non-superconducting (see App.~\ref{app:BosonicEffectiveInt}), which we leave for further study in a separate work.
+These numerical results can respectively be found in the supplementary materials~\cite{SuppMat}.

+Finally, our ED study reveals non-superconducting states in the ultrastrong coupling regime $V \gtrsim \Delta$~\cite{SuppMat}.
+The detailed description of these competing phases is left for further study, the focus of this work being the fully-controlled theory of superconductivity emerging from repulsive interactions at $V < \Delta$.